Promo code FLASH15 applied for 15% off!

 State-specific regulations

 Each state has its own real estate licensing board that sets specific requirements.
-Some states are more accommodating for non-citizens, while others may have stricter regulations.
+Some states are more accommodating for non-citizens, while others have stricter regulations.
+The licensing exam itself also varies in difficulty: some states have significantly easier exams than others, which is worth factoring into your decision if you have flexibility on where to get licensed.

 Examples of state approaches:

-• Texas: Applicants must present proof of lawful presence, including visas like the H-1B or DACA status.
+• Texas: Applicants must present proof of lawful presence, including acceptable federal immigration or employment authorization documents.

-• Reduces barriers for non-citizens seeking professional licenses
+• Reduces barriers for non-citizens seeking a California real estate license

 • Supports workforce diversity in the real estate sector